MrTact/StrangeFateCore/CoreSource/StrangeFateCore.md

 > Probably the best option is to make your gadget either a Strange skill or an Equipment Gift, and devote an aspect to it, either a personal aspect or with the Aspect improvement.
 That way you can define it mechanically and concretely, if you go in for that sort of thing, plus you get added utility (and Fate Points) from it as an aspect.

 ## Impact
 Choose one of your skills (whether Common, Unique or Strange).
-When you use that skill and obtain spin, you can declare a fragile aspect on yourself, your opponent, or the scene (as appropriate) as a free action.
+When you use that skill and succed with style, you can declare a fragile aspect on yourself, your opponent, or the scene (as appropriate) as a free action.
 EXAMPLES: Fisticuffs Impact, Resolve Impact, Investigation Impact.

 ## Skilled
 Receive another 5 skill points.